Revelation Chapters 4, 5, and 6

-Many Court Houses in the United Sates have what they call Lady Justice atop them holding "a pair of balances" in her hand.
-The balances indicate that judgment and hopefully justice is taking place within.
-"Thou art weighed [judged] in the balances, and art found wanting” (Daniel 5:27).
+Many Court Houses in the United States have what they call Lady Justice atop them, holding "a pair of balances" in her hand.
+The balances indicate judgment, and hopefully, justice is taking place within.
+"Thou art weighed [judged] in the balances, and art found wanting” (Dan.
+5:27).

-These were the wages paid to “the hewers” of wood for Elohim’s Temple, built by Solomon.
+These were the wages paid to “the hewers” of wood for Yahuwah Elohim’s Temple, built by Solomon.
 It was not Solomon's Temple!
-It was Elohim's Temple!
-The wheat, barley, wine and oil are the same items we see pictured in Revelation 6:6.
+It was Yahuwah Elohim's Temple!
+Wheat, barley, wine, and oil are the same items we see pictured in Revelation 6:6.

 THE FOURTH SEAL

 As a result of seal three, there will be a people, the 144,000, ready when the fourth seal is opened.
-See chapter on Revelation 7.
+See chapter three on Revelation chapter seven.

 "And when he had opened the fourth seal, I heard the voice of the fourth beast say, Come and see.
 And I looked, and behold a pale horse: and his name that sat on him was Death, and Hell followed with him.
-And power was given unto them over the fourth part of the earth, to kill with sword, and with hunger, and with death, and with the beasts of the earth” (Revelation 6:7-8, emphasis added).
+And power was given unto them [Death and Hell] over the fourth part of the earth, to kill with sword, and with hunger, and with death, and with the beasts of the earth” (Rev. 6:7-8, emphasis added).

 Ezekiel 14:21, 23 tells us, “For thus saith Yahuwah Elohim; how much more when I send My four sore judgments upon Jerusalem, the sword, and the famine, and the noisome beast, and the pestilence, to cut off from it man and beast . . . and you shall know that I have not done without cause all that I have done, saith Yahuwah Elohim” (emphasis added).

-If Elohim could accomplish His purpose in any other manner, He would, but “let favor be shown to the wicked, yet he will not learn righteousness” (Isaiah 26:10).
-And in the Amplified Version it reads: "In the land of uprightness he [the wicked] deals perversely and refuses to see the majesty of Yahuwah.”
+If Elohim could accomplish His purpose in any other manner, He would, but “let favor be shown to the wicked, yet he will not learn righteousness” (Isa.
+26:10).
+And in the Amplified Version, it reads: "In the land of uprightness he [the wicked] deals perversely and refuses to see the majesty of Yahuwah.”

 The “time of trouble” spoken of in Daniel 12:1 will be a time of crisis when most important decisions will have to be made by every individual still alive.
 "Multitudes, multitudes in the valley of decision: for the day of Yahuwah is near in the valley of decision” (Joel 3:14).
-“Choose you this day whom ye will serve” (Joshua 24:15).
+“Choose you this day whom you will serve" (Josh.
+24:15).

-These “four sore judgments” (Ezekiel 14:21) mentioned in the Old Testament which came upon ancient Israel are the same “four sore judgments” mentioned in Revelation 6:8 which will come upon the earth causing “the fourth part of the earth” to be killed by those judgments.
+These “four sore judgments” (Eze.
+14:21) mentioned in the Old Testament which came upon ancient Israel are the same “four sore judgments” mentioned in Revelation 6:8 that will come upon the earth, causing “the fourth part of the earth” to be killed by those judgments.

 In Revelation 10:11, we read, “And he said unto me, Thou must prophesy again before many peoples, and nations, and tongues, and kings."
 Prophesying is foretelling the future based on the Word of Elohim.
 Those who prophesy have never given smooth messages.
-People's destinies are in the balance and there must be an earnestness (“if the trumpet give an uncertain sound who will prepare himself to the battle” [1 Corinthians 14:8]) in the message we bear.
+People's destinies are in the balance, and there must be earnestness in the message we bear.
+“If the trumpet give an uncertain sound who will prepare himself to the battle” (1 Cor.
+14:8).

 There will be some who will read this book before these things begin to happen, who will think that I have lost my mind.
-But I can guarantee that is not the case, as will be understood when these events take place.
+But I can guarantee that is not the case, as will be understood when these events are taking place.

 “Yahuwah Elohim hath spoken, who can but prophesy?”
 (Amos 3:8).
-These are not new visions that Elohim has given to anyone; they are explanations of Daniel and Revelation, which Elohim gave over 1,900 years ago to two common, ordinary people, and the events foretold in these two books are about to be fulfilled in the “last days” of earth before Yahushua returns.
+These are not new revelations Elohim has given to anyone.
+They are the explanations of the visions of John, who wrote Revelation that Elohim gave over one thousand nine hundred years ago to a common, ordinary person.
+The events foretold in Revelation and in the book of Daniel are to be fulfilled in the “last days” of the earth before Yahushua returns.

 THE FIFTH SEAL